tundaey/node-socket-testing-redis/README.md

 # node-socket-testing-redis
-Writing tests for socket.io and redis using nodejs
+Writing tests for socket.io and redis using nodejs and express